ayjays132/chain_of_thought_wrapper/README.md

 ```bash
 streamlit run chain_of_thought_gui.py
 ```
-Use the sidebar to select a model and toggle self-consistency.
+Use the sidebar to select a model and toggle self‑consistency.

 ---